AVENGERS (RE)ASSEMBLED1 of 12

 That last one was a very big deal, angering fans of the beloved character.
 But it wasn't the last time Bendis would kill off a long-time, beloved Avenger: Wasp died at the end of Secret Invasion.
 And after introducing Sentry and Ares to the mix, they both were killed off during Siege.

-Yes, all of them are back now (except for Sentry and Ares poor guys), but their deaths had an impact, and helped cement Bendis's reputation as a frequently polarizing writer.
+Yes, all of them are back now (except for Sentry - poor guy), but their deaths had an impact, and helped cement Bendis's reputation as a frequently polarizing writer.

 Though controversial, the addition of the two characters helped spur a surge of unprecedented popularity in the book and the Avengers franchise as a whole, opening the teams up to further unconventional choices (even Storm joined the Avengers for a bit).